brenns10/homework/README.md

 My ability to write this style file is due largely to the article "Minutes in Less Than Hours: Using LaTeX Resources" by Jim Hefferon, in *The PracTeX Journal* (2005), no. 04.
+This represents my first attempt at learning and working with the sorts of low-level features of LaTeX and TeX that are needed to create document classes, so I can't guarantee that the code is well-written or works well in all cases... though if it ends up being useful to anyone else, that's pretty cool.

+This code is distributed under the MIT License.
+See `COPYING` for details.

 ## Usage

-In the preamble to your document, you can define several variable containing information pertaining to your assignment:
+In the preamble to your document, you can define several variables containing information pertaining to your assignment:

      \student{Random Person}